anton-kotenko/crdt/README.md

 * the most easiest solution

 Cons's:
 * It is not correct.
-System is not eventutally consistent.
+System is not eventually consistent.
 Reason: different nodes may have different counter value associated with removed node.
 And due to node is removed, nobody will ever synchronize them
 * Our cluster will remember this machine forever, along with it's data: Excessive memory usage, though it may be not a problem for small clusters, when machines does not goes added/removed frequently

 **Better solution**:
 All nodes periodically sends snapshot of all theirs data (including counters associated to other nodes).
 On receive node apply "merge" procedure for every node's data (in our case "merge" means  get max of values) to received data and to it's own data.
 This addresses consistency problem.
-This also adresses issue when on fail node loose all it's data.
+This also addresses issue when on fail node loose all it's data.

 **Additional improvement**: in previous solution node's data says in cluster forever.
 It's possible to apply one more trick:
 After node's removal, one of nodes may increment it's own counter to value of removed node, and then removed node should be forgotten by all nodes alive.

 Cons's:
-* Increment and forget operation should be "atomic" thoughout whole cluster, and this is quite hard to implement.
+* Increment and forget operation should be "atomic" throughout whole cluster, and this is quite hard to implement.

 Let's look how described algorithm will handle different node removal cases.